jma712/Causality-informed-Generation/README.md

     Where:

     - $f$ is the focal length.
-    - $u$ si the distance from the lens to the object.
+    - $u$ is the distance from the lens to the object.
     - $v$ is the distance from the lens to the image.
     - m is the manification.
     - "-" means the image is inverted.